TheRealBecks/passwordy/README.md

 There are many tools out there that need HEX encoded passwords as their input.
 Passwordy will generate you a **plaintext password** and derives several **HEX keys** with different lengths and also (optionally salted) **password hashes** that can be used for the good OSes out there. 👍 (Unfortunately there's currently no support for bcrypted hashes that are needed for OSes like *BSD 😥)

+If you already have a password but need the hashes you can also use Passwordy for that!

 Passwordy will generate...

 ...the following **HEX keys** by default: